eni6ma/eni6ma.github.io/about.md

 ---
 layout: default
-title: ENI6MA — The Last Password You’ll Never Use
+title: ENI6MA — The Only Password You Will Never Use.
 description: Discover ENI6MA, the cognitive cybersecurity platform redefining authentication.
-No passwords.
-No MFA.
+No Biometrics.
+No 2FA/MF Device.
 Just you.
 ---

 <!-- Hero Section -->
 <section class="bg-black text-white py-24 px-8 text-center">
-  <h1 class="text-5xl font-bold mb-4">🔐 The Only Password You’ll Never Enter</h1>
+  <h1 class="text-5xl font-bold mb-4">🔐 The Only Password You Will Never Use.</h1>
   <p class="text-xl mb-6">ENI6MA | Presented by Dylan Rosario</p>
   <a href="mailto:soltrinox@gmail.com" class="bg-white text-black px-6 py-2 rounded-full font-semibold">Contact Us</a>
 </section>